GriffithsLab/GSoC_2020_SB/README.md

-# SB_GSoC_2020
+# FOOOF-Unit
-Project repo for Sorenza Bastiaens' GSoC 2020 work

-(In progress)

-## FOOOF_unit

-A python package for running validation tests on models generating a neural power spectrum using the SciUnit-framework and FOOOF tool to parameterize the spectrum.
+A python package for running validation tests on models generating a neural power spectrum using [SciUnit](https://github.com/scidash/sciunit) and [FOOOF](https://github.com/fooof-tools/fooof).

 ## About SciUnit